datakind/datakit-financial-inclusion-2025/challenge/resource _research/Financial Inclusion.md

 # Established Metrics

+## Financial Consumer Protection Survey

-The World Bank, in collaboration with G20, state that their *Financial Consumer Protection Survey*, which is recognized by over 100 jurisdictions around the world, is the
+The World Bank, in collaboration with G20, created the *Financial Consumer Protection Survey* (https://www.worldbank.org/en/topic/financialinclusion/brief/ficpsurvey), which is recognized by over 100 jurisdictions around the world.
+It catalogs responses from jurisdictions around the world benchmarking their efforts to support Financial Incluison.

+## Gini Coefficient

+The Gini Coefficient is a metric measuring inequality within a given region.
+OurWorldInData (https://ourworldindata.org/grapher/economic-inequality-gini-index) takes data from the World Bank and displays this information.

+When the Gini Coefficient ranges from 0.0 to 1.0
+A higher value means higher inequality, while a lower value means less inequality.